marjoleinF/gamtree/README.md

 We used the `gamplot_ctrl` argument to pass additional arguments to function `plot.gam()` (from package **mgcv**).
-We specified the `shade` argument, so that the confidence intervals are depicted with a grey shaded area.
+We specified the `shade` argument, so that the confidence interval are depicted with a grey shaded area.
 Note however, that the plotted confidence intervals are overly optimistic, because they do not account for the searching of the tree (subgroup) structure.